The New Go-To Visa After the Golden Visa Ended

 One of the Entrepreneur Visa’s most significant advantages is eligibility for the Beckham Law.
 As an entrepreneur relocating to Spain, you can opt into the special tax regime and benefit from:

-• A flat 24% tax rate on Spanish-source income up to €600,000 (income above this threshold is taxed at 47%)
+- Flat 24% tax rate — on Spanish-source income up to €600,000 (above taxed at 47%)

-• Wealth tax exemptions on foreign assets
+- Wealth tax exemptions — on foreign assets

 For entrepreneurs who maintain business interests in multiple countries, the Beckham Law’s worldwide income exemption is extraordinarily valuable.
 It essentially allows you to be taxed only on the income your Spanish venture generates, while income from your other global activities remains untouched by Spain’s tax authorities.